Skip to main content

 Create a sandbox

+Creates a new sandbox in a production account.
+When running this command, you can select whether you want to create a standard sandbox or a development sandbox.
 If creating a standard sandbox, when running this command, all supported assets will be synced from production to the standard sandbox by default.
 You can choose to trigger a one-time sync of the last updated 5,000 contacts and, if applicable, up to 100 associated companies, deals, and tickets (for each associated object type).
+A production account can have one standard sandbox and one development sandbox at a time.
+Additional standard sandboxes can be purchased as an add-on.
+Learn more about development sandbox limits.

 Delete a sandbox